Updated: Big Spring School Board meeting adjourns early following disagreement over protest signs

 The Big Spring School Board meeting was cut short Monday night after heated public comment over masks and the board taking issue over the presence of signs.

-A number of people in the audience argued against the mandate, mostly from the podium though some spoke up from their seats.
+A number of people in the audience, which totaled around 20-25 people, argued against the mandate, mostly from the podium, though some spoke up from their seats.
 Some also brought signs with them, which was a point of contention for the board.

 People are also reading…